tinygo-org/tinygo-site/content/docs/guides/driver-design.md

 }
 ```

-### Multi-protocol devices
+## Multi-protocol devices
 Some devices support SPI and I2C interfaces (UART, RS485, etc.).
 What's the ideal approach to this?
 Should one generate a separate driver for each protocol?

-The answer is, as usual in engineering "it depends".
+The answer is, as is usual in engineering: "it depends".
 That said more often than not a peripheral which supports different protocols shares a whole lot of
 functioning.
 Take for example the Honeywell HSC TruStability pressure sensors.
-They are a VERY simple pressure sensor which come in SPI and I2C varieties.
+These are VERY simple pressure sensors which come in SPI and I2C varieties.
 One can write a driver that shares the underlying shared logic like so:

 ```go